el-dee/panda3d-openvr/README.md

 ## Usage

-To use panda3d-openvr, first import the p2dopenvr module in your application :
+To use panda3d-openvr, first import the p3dopenvr module in your application :

-    import p3dopenvr
+    from p3dopenvr.p3dopenvr import *

 Then, once an instance of ShowBase is created, instanciate the VR interface and initialize it :